sinhaanjana32/react-component-lib/README.md

-# basic way to use this package
+# basic way to use this package , you have to pass few things to Requirements

 import "./App.css"
 import { useState } from "react"